abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

 the variables are changed from the beginning of the vector anew.

-Large Neighborhood Search
+Large Neighborhood Search (LNS)
 """""""""""""""""""""""""""""""

+..  only:: html

-And last but not least, in *or-tools*, Large Neighborhood Search is implemented with ``LocalSearchOperator``\s but this is the topic of the next chapter.
+    And last but not least, in *or-tools*, Large Neighborhood Search is implemented with ``LocalSearchOperator``\s but this is the topic of the section :ref:`large_neighborhood_search`.

+..  raw:: latex

+    And last but not least, in~\emph{or-tools}, Large Neighborhood Search is implemented with \code{LocalSearchOperator}s but this is the topic of section~\ref{manual/ls/jobshop_lns:large-neighborhood-search}.